gbalan-microej/docs/PlatformDeveloperGuide/uiStaticInit.rst

 This XML file (also called the initialization file) defines:

 -  The MicroUI event generators that will exist in the application in relation to low level drivers that provide data to these event generators (see :ref:`section_input`).
 -  Whether the application has a display; and if so, it provides its logical name.
 -  Which fonts will be provided to the application.

+The next chapters describe succinctly the XML file.
+For more information about grammar, please consult appendix :ref:`muiStaticInit`.

 Functional Description
 ======================